Devising and Detecting Phishing: Large Language Models vs. Smaller Human Models: Related work and background

 \begin{itemize} \item Use a well-known brand name. \item Include the name of the recipient. \item Spoof a known sender. \item Use colors, fonts, and text that mimic familiar brands. \item Include familiar attachment types. \item Presence or absence of obvious spelling errors. \item Include trust-enhancing words (e.g., ``Re'' or ``Fwd'' in the email subject line or body). \item Include trigger words (e.g., ``Sent from my iPhone'' or ``deadline''). \end{itemize}

 Compatibility refers to how relevant an email is to the recipient.
 Even if an email appears legitimate, it must make sense for the recipient to receive it.
-For example, imagine an email targeting Harvard students, with a link to their schedule for the coming semester.
-The email is unlikely to be successful if the recipient is a student at Stanford, no matter how legitimate the email looks.
-However, if the recipient is a student at Harvard who is expecting a link to the schedule, the relevancy is high.
+For example, imagine an email targeting students at a specific university, with a link to their schedule for the coming semester.
+The email is unlikely to be successful if the recipient is a student at another university, no matter how legitimate the email looks.
+However, if the recipient is a student at specified university, and is expecting a link to the schedule, the relevancy is high.
 Compatibility often exploits a certain timing, target group, or both.
 Below are some common ways to increase an email's compatibility:

 \begin{itemize} \item Mimic a work-related process (e.g., internal emails or printer sharing routines). \item Mimic a public occasion, holiday, or event (e.g., Christmas shopping or tax season). \item Exploit common break times (e.g., lunch), when users are more likely to check their email. \item Exploit when users are more likely to read emails on mobile devices (e.g., late Friday evening and night). \item Replicate life events, interests, and circumstances (e.g., pregnancy, pet ownership, and political affiliations). \item Mimic a routine (e.g., checking social media in the morning, paying credit card bills at the end of a cycle, lottery purchases, or logging onto Wi-Fi in public places). \item Mimic cyber-awareness training (e.g., password change emails from the IT department or phishing pentest emails). \item Mimic a software update reminder. \item Exploit other high-impact times when people are likely to check emails (e.g., Tuesday and Friday mornings). \end{itemize}